Ph.D., 1989. Michigan State University

 Former Research Specialist, and Associate Professor for International Development at MSU for over 13 years, Dr. Josué Dioné has more than 30 years of experience working with development policies, strategies and programs that focus on agriculture, food security and sustainable development in Africa.
-Dr. Dioné is currently Special Adviser to the African Union Commissioner for Rural Economy and Agriculture, helping her coordinate a set of major activities and high-levels events planned for the “2014 Year of Agriculture and Food Security in Africa.”
+Dr. Dioné has also worked as Special Adviser to the African Union Commissioner for Rural Economy and Agriculture, helping her coordinate a set of major activities and high-levels events planned for the “2014 Year of Agriculture and Food Security in Africa.”
 Dr. Dioné was awarded the Michigan State University Joon S. Moon Distinguished International Alumni Award in 2003.
 View Dr. Dioné‘s profile on LinkedIn.

 Dioné - Prior Positions Held

 February – December 2013.
 Principal Advisor, Policies and Markets CTA/ACP-EU in Wageningen, The Netherlands.
 Dr. Dioné assisted CTA in identifying strategic priorities for its engagement in advancing regional policies related to agriculture, food and nutritional security and related cross-cutting themes, in fostering partnerships with key regional institutions and initiatives, international development and financial institutions, research organizations and think tanks, in developing partnership projects with key regional organizations and mobilizing resources, and carrying out studies, multi-stakeholder workshops and capacity-building activities aimed at sharing lessons and experiences in agricultural policy formulation/implementation and value chain development.